LMS Requirements: An Ultimate Checklist

 Learning models represent the way eLearning content is structured and delivered to learners.
 Here are the main learning models:

-• Blended Learning.
+- Blended learning.
 Only part of the training is transferred to online learning.
-For example, you can ask employees to complete all the prerequisite courses through eLearning and then undergo hands-on training in person.
+For example, you can ask employees to complete all the prerequisite courses through online learning and then undergo hands-on training in person.
+Blended learning is ideal for organizations that want flexibility while retaining face-to-face interaction.

 To select the right LMS solution for your business goals, answer the following questions:

-1. Do you intend to host webinars?
-If yes, the list of LMS features should include webinar software or integration with video conferencing services.
+- Do you intend to host webinars?
+If yes, the LMS requirements checklist should include webinar software or integration with video conferencing services.

 This is a major point on the LMS functionality checklist.
-To deliver quality training, it’s important to decide what kind of training materials you will offer to employees and whether you will create courses in-house.
+To deliver quality training programs, it’s important to decide what kind of training materials you’ll offer to employees and if you’ll create courses in-house.
 Answer the following questions:

-2. Do you need a course editor or an authoring tool to produce eLearning content?
-Do you have a professional eLearning development team, or will you create content on your own?
+- Do you need a course editor or authoring tools to produce online learning content?
+Do you have a professional learning and development team, or will you create learning content on your own?

 Here’s an example of a course created with iSpring Suite.